semiloker/Bulbox/README.md

   with a **persistent session unique to that email**.
 Sign in to a site as that identity and the cookies are saved and isolated per email.
 Deleting the row wipes its saved browser data.
 - **Password** — the inbox's real login, generated for you and stored so you keep it.
+- **Fill** — puts this identity's handle, email and password into the login form on the page you are looking at.
+It fills and stops; submitting stays your call.
+Sessions are already persistent, so this is for the first sign-in, not for every visit.

 **Generate** makes up to 500 at a time with a live progress bar, auto-throttling and retrying to respect mail.tm's rate limit (~8 requests/second).